Chapter 19 Neural Networks

 19.2.2.2 Fitting the Model

 The next task is to compile and fit the model.
-Keras models need to be compiled–what we set up so far is just a description of the model, not the actual model that is set up for tensorflow tensors and potentially for GPU execution.
+Keras models need to be compiled–what we set up so far is just a description of the model, not the actual model.
+The latter is code that uses tensors and can run on GPU if available.
 We can compile the model as

 model.compile(loss='sparse_categorical_crossentropy',